Building our Future Together - Development Code Update

 Against the changing of residential zoning.
 Pro - truly affordable housing.

-by John Hosking, 7 months ago
+by John Hosking, about 1 year ago

 Of the many ways that changes (development) have hurt the quality of life and community in Bozeman in the last decade: Changing, damaging or congesting our beautiful and human residential districts - would be the worst idea yet.